NREL/legacy-openstudio/OpenStudio/ReadMe.txt

 * Updated for SketchUp 8.0.

-Bug Fixes for 1.0.5
+Bug Fixes for 1.0.6
 ----------------------

-* Improved support for simple geometry.
+* Fixed problem causing flickering dialogs

-* Removed dependency on Windows system dlls not shipped with plugin.
+* Fixed problem with push/pull of face in SU 8.

-* Run EnergyPlus through OpenStudio as a non-admin
+* Fixed problem with push/pull of divided face.

 New Features for 1.0.5